viren1993/javascript/reactjs/2-Hooks.md

 Use **React.memo** to prevent unnecessary re-renders of components.
-Use **useMemo** to prevent unnecessary re-calculations of values.
+Use **useMemo** to prevent unnecessary re-calculations of values. use **useCallback** Prevents unnecessary re-creations of the function on every render

 ### **useCallback
 Memoizes functions